keenlabs/KeenClient-Python/README.md

     pip install keen

-This client is known to work on Python 2.6, 2.7, 3.2 and 3.3
+This client is known to work on Python 2.6, 2.7, 3.2 and 3.3.

+For versions of Python < 2.7.9, you’ll need to install pyasn1, ndg-httpsclient, pyOpenSSL.

 ### Usage